ddemo-hub/Forex-Data-Collector/README.md

 ## Installation
 ### Dependencies
 PostgreSQL 15 \
-Python 3 \
+Python 3
-Python packages used can be found in requirements.txt

 ### Setup
+* Fill in the configuration parameters in .yaml files located at 'data_collector/src/configs/' with required information
 * __On Linux:__
   - Run "make install" if Python 3 is not installed
   - Run "make init" to initialize a virtual environment with dependencies installed